Broaden-and-build: Support

+Undoing the aftereffects of negative emotions

+Based on the broadening process, Fredrickson and her colleagues develop the “undoing hypothesis” (also called the undoing effect).
+Fredrickson argued that since positive emotions can widen the repertoire narrowed by negative emotions, then positive emotions can reverse the aftereffects caused by negative emotions, including the preparation of a certain action, such as the fight-or-flight response.
+This incompatibility has been observed in many other areas, including anxiety disorders, motivation, and aggression.
+Although the mechanism under this incompatibility is still unclear, Fredrickson argued that the broadening process might be one of the underlying factors that play a role in it.

+Fredrickson and her colleagues tested the undoing hypothesis by using a time-pressured speech preparation task that can activate high levels of negative emotion.
+All participants believed that their speech would be recorded and reviewed by their peers, which induced anxiety, followed by physiological symptoms such as increased heart rate and blood pressure.
+Then, participants were randomly assigned to watch one of the four films: two induced mild positive emotions (joy and contentment), one served as the control condition (neutral), and the last one induced negative emotion (sadness).
+Researchers measured the time from the start of the film until cardiovascular responses returned to the baseline.

+Researchers discovered that participants who watched positive emotion films showed significantly faster cardiovascular recovery than those who watched neutral films, and participants who watched the sadness film showed the slowest recovery rate.
+They also noticed that although positive emotion films and the neutral film did not differ in their cardiovascular effects at rest, they differed significantly in their ability to undo the cardiovascular aftereffects elicited by negative emotion.

 Meditation and the hedonic treadmill

 A 2008 study found that meditation, and more specifically loving-kindness meditation, can help generate the positive emotions needed to build personal resources.
 In this type of meditation, a participant first considers a person they already think of in a 'warm' way.
 They then expand their focus and positive feelings first to themselves, then to a widening array of people.

 The hedonic treadmill theory argues that positive emotions are always temporary, and that people must constantly search for new ways to experience positivity as old techniques become ineffective.

 The study was performed over a nine-week period, which let researchers see that loving-kindness meditation did not develop positive emotions immediately, but over time.
 The slow progression provided evidence that the positive effects built resources that allowed for more positive experience in the future.
 A broaden-and-build approach to positive emotions sidesteps this: positive emotions do not directly contribute to life satisfaction (and as a result lose their effectiveness over time), but instead build beneficial psychological resources which can be drawn upon for extended periods of time.